CASSE’s Top 15 Policies for Achieving a Steady State Economy

-- Continue to monitor GDP, but interpret it as a measure of the size of the economy.
+- Continue to monitor GDP, but interpret it as a measure of the size of the economy and an indicator of environmental impact.
 Use other indices to measure economic welfare and social progress, such as the Genuine Progress Indicator.
-Use the Steady State Economy Index (under development by CASSE) to indicate proximity to a sustainable steady state.
+(1,3)

 - Prevent unconstrained capital mobility so that financial resources are more directly tied to the real assets they represent.
 (4)